 Providing evidence of your disability

-Your evidence of disability documentation is a crucial part of your application.
+DARE requires you to submit evidence of your disability as part of your application.
 The Evidence of Disability Form 2023 can be downloaded here.
 Your evidence of disability documentation is used by DARE to establish whether or not you meet DARE’s evidence of disability criteria and therefore overall DARE eligibility criteria.
 In addition, it is used by DARE colleges and universities to determine the kinds of supports you might need when you get to college.
 Your application will not be complete until you provide evidence of your disability by 15 March 2023.
 If you would like to find out more information on DARE’s eligibility click on the disability categories in the menu to the right of this page.

-Getting your Evidence of Disability completed by the appropriate professional
+Getting your Evidence of Disability completed by the Appropriate Professional

 When submitting your evidence of disability documentation, make sure:

-- The appropriate professional has filled in all parts of the form.
+- the appropriate professional has filled in all parts of the form,

-- The writing on the form is easy to read.
+- the writing on the form is easy to read,

 - It contains the stamp of the appropriate professional OR is on headed paper OR is accompanied by a business card.